-If you have any questions about guest posting, don’t hesitate to drop me a line.
+If you have any questions about guest posting, don’t hesitate to drop me a line via the contact page.

 Guidelines for All Contributions

-- We love photos!
-Please include as many photos as you can.
-Photos must be resized to 72 dpi with a maximum width of 500px.
-They should be in .jpg format.
+We love photos!
+Please include as many photos as you like.
+Photos must be resized to 72 dpi with a width of 900px.

-- Include a couple of sentences about yourself with an optional photo of you.
+Include a brief bio, a couple of sentences about yourself, with an optional photo of you.

-Guest posts should be roughly 700 – 1200 words.
-It’s a good idea to propose the topic to me before writing the post just so I can make sure you’re headed in the right direction before you pour your heart into it.
+Guest posts should be roughly 500 – 1000 words.
+It’s a good idea to propose the topic to me before writing the post just so I can make sure you’re headed in the right direction before you dig deep.
 I’m happy to help you shape your idea into a relevant post for my audience.

 If you want to contribute but aren’t sure what to write about, I’ve got a handy list of post ideas to share.
 Just drop me a line to discuss.

-- Download the questions in MS Word or PDF format.
+Download the questions in Word or PDF format:

-- Send your answers as an email attachment or copy and paste them into the body of an email.
+Send your answers as an email attachment or paste them into the body of an email.
 Send to: firstname.lastname@example.org

 For examples, please read some of my previous journaling interviews in the Writing Life blog category.

 I can’t promise to post all product reviews, but I will consider all of them.
 First and foremost they must be beneficial to my audience and topic-appropriate.